andrewscwei/requiem/README.md

 ## Overview

 Requiem leverages custom elements following the [WebComponents](http://webcomponents.org/) standard while keeping HTML markup, JavaScripts and stylesheets separate.
 Hence it is very easy to use your favorite preprocessor language alongside Requiem.
+[Webpack](https://webpack.js.org/) is recommended so you can load template files in JavaScript.

 ### Creating a Component